-FREEMASONRY is the worlds largest fraternal organization.
-It seeks to bring together men of every country, religion, race background and opinion and develops the bond of friendship between them.
-Join the likes of many great Americans like Benjamin Franklin, Paul Revere, George Washington, Justice Thurgood Marshall (Supreme Court), Senator John Glen (Astronaut), Steve Wozniak (Co-founder Apple Computer), John Elway (Pro Quarterback), Samuel Clements (Mark Twain), Edwin “Buzz” Aldrin (Astronaut), William Clark (Lewis & Clark Expedition), Daniel Boon (Frontiersman), Irving Berlin (Composer).
+FREEMASONRY is the world’s largest fraternal organization.
+It seeks to bring together men of every country, religion, race, background and opinion; and develops the bond of friendship among them.
+Join the likes of many great Americans like Benjamin Franklin, Paul Revere, George Washington, Thurgood Marshall (U.S. Supreme Court Justice), John Glenn (Marine Corps Aviator, Astronaut, U.S. Senator), Steven Wozniak (Co-founder Apple Computer), John Elway (Denver Broncos Quarterback and General Manager), Samuel Clemens (“Mark Twain”), Edwin “Buzz” Aldrin (Engineer, Air Force Command Pilot, Astronaut), William Clark (Explorer with Meriwether Lewis), Daniel Boone (Frontiersman), Irving Berlin (Composer, Lyricist) and countless others.
 Masonry helps to build character and serve humanity.
-Masons donate 3 million dollars to charity daily in support of institution such as Shriners Hospital for Children, Knights Templar Eye Research Institute, Scottish Rite Learning Centers and is the largest donor of Blood to the Red Cross in Massachusetts.
+Masons donate three million dollars to charity daily in support of institutions such as the Shriners Hospitals for Children, Knights Templar Eye Research Institute and Scottish Rite Learning Centers.
+And Massachusetts Masons are the largest group donor of blood to the American Red Cross in Massachusetts.

 Qualities of a Masonic Man